TeamVK/TokenEnchant/.github/ISSUE_TEMPLATE/bug_report.md

  - TokenEnchant version [e.g. 13.14.0]
  - Custom Enchantment name and version [e.g. Explosive, 7.1.1]

+**Configuration:**
+attach your config.yml used when this issue was surfaced.

 **Additional context**
 Add any other context about the problem here.